sajid46/HutchFETest/README.md

 The admin portal is for more than just loading a user's data.
 We use it to configure and schedule offers and events, A/B test data, examine logs, update localizations etc. We currently host three separate environments - Development, Test and Production, each with its own admin portal.

-We would like you to provide a home page that makes it easy for a user to find the desired functionality, and to easily tell which enviroment they are operating on
+We would like you to provide a home page that makes it easy for a user to find the desired functionality, and to easily tell which enviroment they are operating on.